I-2-4-20.Claimant Asks to Withdraw Request for Hearing

-An administrative law judge (ALJ) may dismiss a request for hearing (RH), at the request of the claimant who filed the RH, at any time before mailing notice of the decision, if:
+At the request of a claimant, an administrative law judge (ALJ) may dismiss a request for hearing (RH) at any time before mailing notice of the decision if:

-the claimant or the claimant's representative has submitted a written request to withdraw the RH, or made such a request for withdrawal orally on the record at the hearing;
+The claimant or an appointed representative submitted a written request to withdraw the RH, or made such a request for withdrawal orally on the record at the hearing;

-the record shows that the claimant understands the effects of withdrawal (i.e., that the ALJ will dismiss the RH and the dismissal will be binding unless it is vacated by the ALJ or the Appeals Council);
+The record shows the claimant understands the effects of withdrawing the RH (i.e., that a dismissal will be binding unless it is vacated by the ALJ or the Appeals Council);

-If there is another claimant to the hearing who may be adversely affected by dismissal of the RH, the ALJ must notify the other claimant of the request to withdraw the RH, and offer the other claimant the opportunity to object.
-If the other claimant objects to the withdrawal, the ALJ must proceed with the actions necessary to complete the record and issue a decision.
+If there is another party to the hearing who may be adversely affected by dismissal of the RH, the ALJ must notify the other party of the request to withdraw the RH and offer the party the opportunity to object before taking any action.
+If the other party objects to the withdrawal, the ALJ must proceed with the actions necessary to complete the record, hold a hearing (unless all parties waived the right to a hearing), and issue a decision.